IBM/cloud-operators/README.md

 ## Using the IBM Cloud Operator

 To use the IBM Cloud Operator, create a service instance and then bind the service to your cluster.
-For more information, see the [sample configuration files](config/samples) and [user guide](docs/user-guide.md).
+For more information, see the [sample configuration files](config/samples), [user guide](docs/user-guide.md), and [reference documentation](README.md#reference).

 **Step 1: Creating a service instance**

 1. To create an instance of an IBM public cloud service, first create a `Service` custom resource file.
-For more options, see the [Service properties](#service-properties) reference doc.
+For more options, see the [Service properties](README.md#service-properties) reference doc.
     *   `<SERVICE_CLASS>` is the IBM Cloud service that you want to create.
 To list IBM Cloud services, run `ibmcloud catalog service-marketplace` and use the **Name** value from the output.
     *   `<PLAN>` is the plan for the IBM Cloud service that you want to create, such as `free` or `standard`.
 To list available plans, run `ibmcloud catalog service <SERVICE_CLASS> | grep plan`.
-    *   **Note**: Using operator `v0.1.x`?
-Change the `apiVersion` to `v1alpha1` when you create the YAML files.

     ```yaml
-    apiVersion: ibmcloud.ibm.com/v1beta1
+    apiVersion: ibmcloud.ibm.com/v1
     kind: Service
     metadata:
         name: myservice